agentheath/portfolio/writing/meeting_recording_tool/index.md

 _Meeting Recording Tool_ is the _Company_-approved solution for streaming and recording meetings.
 Use _Meeting Recording Tool_ to stream Zoom or other VC meetings directly to a group.
 After your meeting or event, the recording will be available for viewing in that group.

 Recorded meetings can be scheduled in advance using either the _Meeting Recording Tool_ UI or the Calendar tool.
-Or you can use _Meeting Recording Tool_ to stream and record a meeting already in-progress.
+Or you can use _Meeting Recording Tool_ to stream and record a meeting already in progress.

 _Meeting Recording Tool_ is for conferences, meetings, and trainings to be recorded and shared with other employees for later viewing.
-Please use good judgement when using _Meeting Recording Tool_ and consult with legal in advance if you need to record sensitive materials or discussion topics.
+Please use good judgment when using _Meeting Recording Tool_ and consult with legal in advance if you need to record sensitive materials or discussion topics.

 ---